Feats

 Pokémon Feats

-The following feats can be selected by your Pokémon instead of taking the Ability Score Increase given during the leveling process.
+The following D&D feats can be selected by your Pokémon instead of taking the Ability Score Increase given during the leveling process.
 New feats unique to Pokémon are printed after the list of standard feats.

 - Alert